Birth Injury Law · West Virginia

 Cerebral palsy cases are complex, but you don’t have to face them alone.
 Our West Virginia cerebral palsy legal team carefully reviews every detail of your medical records, works with trusted experts, and builds a case to hold hospitals and doctors accountable for preventable mistakes.

-Steps in an West Virginia Cerebral Palsy Lawsuit
+Steps in a West Virginia Cerebral Palsy Lawsuit

 If your child has cerebral palsy caused by medical negligence, understanding the legal process can feel overwhelming.
 This guide outlines the key steps in a West Virginia cerebral palsy lawsuit to help families protect their child’s rights and pursue fair compensation.